 - August 9, 2012.
 Dr. James St. Louis, co-director of The Heart Center, performed successful heart surgery on baby Nolan.
 The three-part newspaper series about Nolan and his professional baseball player father, Shawn Wooten, appeared in the Orange County Register.

-- Read the new Heart Center Annual Report (PDF).
+- Read the Heart Center Annual Report (PDF).
 The Heart Center includes a cardiovascular intensive care unit and renovated outpatient clinic spaces.
-Our center offers a full range of heart care and treatments for children, including ablation, ventricular-assist devices, catheterization, surgery, and transplant.
-In partnership with the University of Minnesota, The Heart Center provides a variety of clinical trials and therapies to ensure the best possible outcomes for heart patients.
-We collaborate with health care professionals from around the world to treat children with congenital and acquired heart defects.
-Our specialists have earned national and international recognition for leading-edge heart research and comprehensive care.
+The Heart Center provides a variety of clinical trials and therapies to ensure the best possible outcomes for heart patients.

-- See the link below to hear the story of a 3-year-old whose home has become University of Minnesota Amplatz Children's Hospital while she waits for a heart transplant.
+- Click the link to hear the story of a 3-year-old whose home has become University of Minnesota Masonic Children's Hospital while she waits for a heart transplant.
 This story emphasizes the need for organ donations.
 KARE 11

-- Visit the link below to learn more about fun-loving 6-year-old Valeria who found hope and a new heart in Minnesota thanks to The Heart Center team at University of Minnesota Amplatz Children's Hospital.
+- Visit the link to learn more about fun-loving 6-year-old Valeria who found hope and a new heart in Minnesota thanks to The Heart Center team at University of Minnesota Masonic Children's Hospital.
 WCCO

 - Read this wonderful story about a Minnesota family who adopted a young girl abandoned in a market in China.
-She was recently treated by James St. Louis, MD at University of Minnesota Amplatz Children's Hospital for a heart condition.
+She was treated by James St. Louis, MD, at University of Minnesota Masonic Children's Hospital for a heart condition.
 Pioneer Press